3 Homemade Pre-Workout Recipes to Try Now

 Taurine is an amino acid that helps with neurological and muscular development in the body.

-This vitamin is used by the body to help with metabolism, the formation of red blood cells, and maintain the nervous system.
+This vitamin is used by the body to help with metabolism, the formation of red blood cells, and the maintenance of the nervous system.

 There are upsides and downsides to any DIY option.
 Listed below are some of the top reasons why you would make a pre-workout at home and reasons why you may just bite the bullet and pay for some powder at the local supplement shop.